knative/docs/serving/samples/knative-routing/README.md

 # Routing across Knative Services

-This example shows how to map multiple Knative services to different paths under a single domain name using the Istio VirtualSerivce concept.
+This example shows how to map multiple Knative services to different paths under a single domain name using the Istio VirtualService concept.
 Since Istio is a general-purpose reverse proxy, these directions can also be used to configure routing based on other request data such as headers, or even to map Knative and external resources under the same domain name.

 In this sample, we set up two web services: "Search" service and "Login" service, which simply read in an env variable 'SERVICE_NAME' and prints "${SERVICE_NAME} is called".
-We'll then create a VirtualSerivce with host "example.com", and define routing rules in the VirtualService so that example.com/search maps to the Search service, and example.com/login maps to the Login service.
+We'll then create a VirtualService with host "example.com", and define routing rules in the VirtualService so that "example.com/search" maps to the Search service, and "example.com/login" maps to the Login service.

 ## Prerequisites